St. Stephen’s Basilica

 Vörösmarty Square with the Gerbeaud Cafe is within walking distance too.
 See other tips on what to see and do in downtown Budapest.

-Szent István Square and the neighbouring streets are chock full of places to eat and drink.
+Szent István Square and the neighbouring streets are chock full of places to eat and drink at.
 The choice ranges from

 • Michelin-star bistros, like BorKonyha, to